Consult a Doctor

 In IBS, because the gut wall is more sensitive and excitable, sometimes these contractions occur too quickly causing diarrhea or they occur too slowly causing constipation.

+Nervous system: There is a bidirectional communication between the nerves in the gut and the brain.
 A poor coordination of signals between these two organs may cause the gut to overreact to changes that typically occur in the digestive process.

 This can result in the symptoms of IBS which include pain, diarrhea, or constipation.

-This is because during an acute infection, the contraction of the small intestine and colon may persist following the infection and cause symptoms of IBS.
+Infection: IBS can also develop after a severe bout of gastrointestinal infection caused by a bacteria or virus.
+This is because, during an acute infection, the contraction of the small intestine and colon may persist following the infection and cause symptoms of IBS.

 Other causes of irritable bowel syndrome in females include bacterial overgrowth in the small intestine and food sensitivity.

-IBS Signs in Women:
+IBS Signs in Women

 Irritable bowel syndrome in females